imansprn/telegraf/README.md

 The server will:
 1. Start a web server on port 3000
-2. Schedule blog post generation for midnight UTC
+2. Schedule blog post generation based on CRON_SCHEDULE
 3. Provide API endpoints for monitoring and manual triggers

 ## API Endpoints